LSSTDESC/chroma/results/catalog.md

 Our goal is to take these parameters, construct the observed frame SED (including bulge, disk, and AGN components, dust, and redshift), and calculate the relative chromatic biases for each star and galaxy.
 This is precisely what the scripts `process_gal_catalog.py` and `process_star_catalog.py` do.
-Users may in particular which to look at the functions `process_gal_catalog.py:composite_spectrum()` and `process_star_catalog.py:stellar_spectrum()` to see exactly how the observed frame SEDs are generated.
+Users may in particular wish to look at the functions `process_gal_catalog.py:composite_spectrum()` and `process_star_catalog.py:stellar_spectrum()` to see exactly how the observed frame SEDs are generated.
 The output of the processing scripts are pickle files containing catalog and synthetic photometry, and calculated chromatic biases.